 Strategic initiatives are time-limited projects or activities that require new resources (financial and/or personnel) and that have been identified as new strategies for moving the Libraries forward in fulfilling our mission and strategic goals.
 For each strategic initiative, the ownership, timeline, required resources, and assessment measures are indicated.
 Following assessment, strategic initiatives may become core activities, or may be discontinued.

-The Pacific University Libraries strategic plan provides a framework for identifying resources, services, and initiatives that best serve the needs of Pacific University's students, faculty, and staff and support the mission of the University.
+The Pacific University Libraries strategic plan provides a framework for identifying resources, services, and initiatives that best serve the needs of students, faculty, and staff and support the mission of the University.
+The strategic plan is complemented by the Libraries' Equity, Diversity, and Inclusion Plan, which guides the ways in which we approach in our work.

 Equitable access to information that inspires our diverse community to engage in the common pursuit of knowledge.